usphantomlancer/react-ecommerce-lanus/readme.md

-# Lanus Tech - _A simple React.js e-commerce project_
+# Lanus Tech - Simple React Ecommerce Web App

 ### What to expect from this project?